Robust earnings spur European stocks higher

 EDINBURGH, Oct 28 European shares rose in early trade on Tuesday, reversing the previous session's dip as better-than-expected results from a number of blue-chips including pharma group Novartis and bank UBS helped lift sentiment.

-"We still see a strong market into the end of the year after the recent weakness and remain bullish," said Atif Latif, director of trading at Guardian Stockbrokers.

-"Earnings have been positive over the last few weeks and macro data trending to the upside."

-UBS was the top gainer, up 5.3 percent after the bank beat forecasts with a 32 percent rise in net profit from a year earlier.
-Swiss pharma Novartis and Dutch telecom KPN also rose after beating expectations.
+UBS was the top gainer, up 5.3 percent after the bank beat forecasts with a 32 percent rise in net profit from a year earlier, even after a charge of 1.8 billion Swiss francs ($1.9 billion) as it discusses a settlement to an investigation into rigged foreign exchange rates.

+Swiss pharma Novartis gained 2.5 percent after reporting better-than-expected results, while Dutch telecoms group KPN rose 2.9 percent after posting forecast-beating results as the pace of revenue decline at its consumer mobile and business units slowed.

+Finnish pulp and paper maker UPM-Kymmene jumped 10.6 percent after posting a bigger-than-expected rise in quarterly core profit on the back of cost cuts, and said it was planning more savings to boost profitability amid a weak European economy.

-About a quarter of companies listed on the STOXX Europe 600 benchmark index have reported results so far in the earnings season.
-Some 66 percent of them have met or beaten profit forecasts while 61 percent met or beat revenue forecasts, according to Thomson Reuters Starmine data.
+About a quarter of companies listed on the STOXX Europe 600 benchmark index have reported results so far in the earnings season, with 66 percent of them meeting or beating profit forecasts, and 61 percent meeting or beating revenue forecasts, according to Thomson Reuters Starmine data.

-"The strength of the current earnings season justifies owning equities, and we think there will be a recovery in the equity market," said James Butterfill, global equity strategist at Coutts.
+In absolute terms, European companies have posted a 12.6 percent rise in quarterly earnings, and a 1.9 percent rise in revenue.
+This compares with a rise of 6.7 percent in S&P 500 profits and 4.8 percent rise in revenue for the quarter, Starmine data shows.

+"In general this earnings season, while there's been a few notable misses, in amongst the headlines there's been actually a pretty decent performance.
+Most companies that have reported are meeting if not beating expectations," Jasper Lawler, market analyst at CMC Markets, said.

-Bucking the trend, shares in pharma group Sanofi sank 10.6 percent after posting weaker-than-expected quarterly sales.
-It blamed pressure on prices within its lucrative diabetes business.
+Bucking the trend, shares in pharma group Sanofi sank 8.8 percent after posting weaker-than-expected quarterly sales, blaming pricing pressures on its lucrative diabetes business.

+"This is disappointing for one of the company's most important growth engines," Berenberg analysts wrote in a note.

+The sharp drop in the stock - its biggest one-day slide in nearly six years - represented a wipeout of nearly 10 billion euros ($12.71 billion) in market value of France's biggest listed company and one of Europe's largest blue-chips.

-Asia-focused bank Standard Chartered tumbled 8.3 percent after saying it will cut branches and sell more non-core assets as part of a plan to cut costs by $400 million next year.
+Asia-focused bank Standard Chartered tumbled 9.2 percent after it said it will cut branches and sell more non-core assets as part of a plan to cut costs by $400 million next year.

-Shares in Italy's Saipem were suspended following an 8.9 percent slump after the company posted a third-quarter net profit below market consensus and said full-year results would come in at the lower end of guidance.

-Italian stocks pared gains after the release, having been as much as 2.2 percent higher.

 The Greek market was closed for a national holiday on Tuesday.